LaurensScheldeman/TwitchBot/README.md

 # Adding new commands
 You're going to need to know basic Python if you want to add your own commands.
 Open up `src/config/config_commands.py`.
 There are examples of pre-made commands in there as examples, and some gambling games.
 The cooldown parameter is the amount of times inbetween the command can be used in seconds, if you don't want a limit, don't put in the cooldown parameter, or set it to 0.

-If your command is only going to return a string, ex - `!ping` returns `!pong`, you will havee to place the string you wish to be returned to the user in the `return` parameter.
+If your command is only going to return a string, ex - `!ping` returns `!pong`, you will have to place the string you wish to be returned to the user in the `return` parameter.
 For example, if you wanted to create a command such as this and limit it to being used ever 30 seconds, you would add in:

 ```python
 '!ping': {